trijaychan/blackjack/README.md

 # Blackjack

-The casino banking game implemented in Java such that it is playable through the command line.
+The casino banking game implemented in Java such that it's playable through the command line.

 ## Getting Started